 Taste: oak, herbal, earthy, vanilla

-The Reposado from Hacienda de Chihuahua ages for 12 months in new French oak barrels and achieves a pale golden color before being bottled.
+The only Reposado Sotol from Hacienda de Chihuahua ages 12 months in new French oak barrels and achieves a pale golden color before being bottled at 40% ABV.
+It has a sweet taste with hints of licorice, vanilla notes, and a slightly bitter aftertaste.

-It's smooth but more complex than the clear, unaged versions, with notes of pepper, vanilla, oak, and even some floral hints.
+It's smooth and more complex than the clear, unaged versions, with notes of pepper, vanilla, and oak developed from maturing in wooden barrels.

 Style: Añejo